darellanodev/task-eater-manager/readme.md

 ## Techniques applied

 - TDD methodology when I can
+- Jest for unit testing
+- Playwright for e2e testing
 - Vim plugin in VSCode to write code faster
 - Patterns
   - Singleton for classes that only have one instance like TodoList